A Hero: Production

-Memento Films shopped the rights to the script by Farhadi (born 7 May 1972, Iranian film director and screenwriter) during the 2020 European Film Market in Berlin.
+Memento Films shopped the rights to the script by Farhadi during the 2020 European Film Market in Berlin.
 The film entered pre-production in June 2020 and filmed through December 2020.
 Production took place in Shiraz.
 In April 2021, it was revealed that Amazon Studios had acquired rights to distribute the film in the United States.

 Release

 The film had its premiere at 2021 Cannes Film Festival on 13 July 2021, as it was selected to compete for the Palme d'Or at the festival.
 It was also selected as closing film of the 52nd International Film Festival of India on 28 November 2021.